fieldtrip/website/workshop/wired2024.md

 ## Program

 We will look at the **Anatomical workflow** and the **Functional workflow** of the tutorial on the [Analysis of human ECoG and sEEG recordings](/tutorial/human_ecog).
 This comprises section 2, 3, and 4 in the outline of the [Advances in human intracranial electroencephalography research, guidelines and good practices](https://doi.org/10.1016/j.neuroimage.2022.119438) paper.
-Section 5 on statistics and section 6 on perspectives are obvously also relevant and we will take some time to discuss these.
+Section 5 on statistics and section 6 on perspectives are obviously also relevant and we will take some time to discuss these.

 ## How to prepare